AwZatarra/ai-debugger/README.md

 - OpenTelemetry
 - OpenAI Responses API

-### Integraciones
+### Integrations
-- GitHub API para creación de PR real con guardrails
+- GitHub API for real PR creation with guardrails

 ---

 ## 🛡️ Guardrails

-Este proyecto **no** se va directo a cambiar código sin control.
+This project does **not** directly modify code without control.

-Antes de crear un PR real, el flujo exige:
+Before creating a real PR, the flow requires:

-- proposal estructurada
+- structured proposal
-- aprobación humana
+- human approval
 - prepare-execution
-- generación/regeneración de edits
+- edit generation/regeneration
-- validación contra el repo real
+- validation against the real repository
 - local checks
-- creación de branch y PR solo al final
+- branch and PR creation only at the end

 ---

-## 💡 Valor del proyecto
+## 💡 Project value

-AI Debugger demuestra experiencia real en:
+AI Debugger demonstrates real experience in:

 - backend engineering
-- debugging asistido por IA
+- AI-assisted debugging
-- observabilidad
+- observability
-- análisis de incidentes
+- incident analysis
 - LLM workflows
-- guardrails para automatización
+- guardrails for automation
-- integración segura con GitHub
+- secure GitHub integration
-- diseño de pipelines técnicos end-to-end
+- end-to-end technical pipeline design

-No es solo un chatbot sobre logs.
+It is not just a chatbot for logs.
-Es un flujo operativo que conecta **incidente → análisis → decisión humana → PR real**.
+It is an operational flow that connects **incident → analysis → human decision → real PR**.

 ---

-## 👨‍💻 Autor
+## 👨‍💻 Author

 **Pool Rivera Molina**